Riku Saga

-Riku Saga (嵯峨 理久, Saga Riku) is a Japanese footballer who plays as a defender and currently play for club, Fagiano Okayama.
+Riku Saga (嵯峨 理久, Saga Riku) is a Japanese footballer who plays as a defender and currently play for J3 League club Kagoshima United.

 Youth career

 Saga was a good player at junior high school level and was even selected for a Japan U-15 training camp.
 After graduating from junior high, there was interest from some J.League clubs but Saga decided to go to Aomori Yamada High School.
 Saga was an important player for the school, as they reached the semi-final of the All Japan High School Soccer Tournament in 2016 and won the competition in 2017 with a convincing 5–0 victory in the final.
 Saga started every game in the competition scoring three goals and scored his team's second goal in the final itself.
 Aomori Yamada also were champions of the Prince Takamado Cup U-18 Football League in 2016 after beating Sanfrecce Hiroshima Youth in the final, with Saga playing in every one of their games throughout the competition.

 Following graduation from high school in 2017, Saga went on to Sendai University.
 In his third year, he was appointed captain and was part of the team that both beat JFL team Iwaki FC in the first round of the Emperor's Cup where he scored their second goal and narrowly lost in the second round to J2 League club Yokohama FC.